New Technologies

 The New “Centro-Force” design implementation basically introduces two new aspects (two-fold):

-1- First, the Ground breaking new implementation The internal “Trinity core”.
-Plural magnetic elements, combining triple magnetic field structures into “unified core” of varied intensity, according to the driver’s excursion.
+1- First, the Ground breaking new implementation of Plural magnetic elements.
+What we named as the “Trinity core”.
+It combines triple magnetic field structures into “unified core” of varied intensity, according to the driver’s excursion.

 With this new manipulation, we can control dynamics, soundstage, and every other measurable aspect of driver performance.
-The "trinity core" is an advanced core, designed to last indefinitely the lifetime of the headphone, without any change or loss in efficiency and exacting performance.
+The "trinity core" is an advanced core, designed to last indefinitely, longer than the lifetime of the headphone, without any change or loss in efficiency and exacting performance.
+Upcoming kits (for technically inclined) will show the multi-element design complexity.

 This is the frontal redesign: